sendahug/sendahug/README.md

 ## Installation and Usage

-- Backend installation and usage instructions - [`./backend/`](./backend/README.md)
+- Backend installation and usage instructions - [`Backend README`](https://github.com/sendahug/send-hug-backend/blob/Dev/README.md)
-- Frontend installation and usage instructions - [`./frontend/`](./frontend/README.md)
+- Frontend installation and usage instructions - [`Frontend README`](https://github.com/sendahug/send-hug-frontend/blob/Dev/README.md)

 ## Authentication

 The project uses Auth0 as a third-party authentication provider.
 Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.

 The backend handles decoding and verifying the given token, as well as checking the authenticated user's permissions.
-For full information about the backend authentication checks, read the [`backend README`](./backend/README.md).
+For full information about the backend authentication checks, read the [`backend README`](https://github.com/sendahug/send-hug-backend/blob/Dev/README.md).

 The frontend also decodes the token in order to get the user's permissions and Auth0 ID (the JWT payload 'sub'), but doesn't verify that the token is authentic.
 This is done by the backend upon fetching the user's data from the database.
-For full information about the frontend authentication process, read the [`frontend README`](./frontend/README.md).
+For full information about the frontend authentication process, read the [`frontend README`](https://github.com/sendahug/send-hug-frontend/blob/Dev/README.md).

 This project uses Role-based Authentication.
 There are currently three roles defined in the app: